Gendered Innovation Alliance - Gender dimension for better Health

 Enabling Equitable Pain Management: Understanding gender bias in pain assessment and designing for equitable care delivery

-A recent KTH master's thesis, by Anubhuti Gupta, captures how biases exist and affect both the actors’ (patients and healthcare professionals (HCPs) behaviours and actions throughout the pain management journey thus leading to a down-streaming effect on the treatment delivered.
+A KTH master's thesis, by Anubhuti Gupta, captures how biases exist and affect both the actors’ (patients and healthcare professionals (HCPs) behaviours and actions throughout the pain management journey thus leading to a down-streaming effect on the treatment delivered.
 Based on the findings, new concepts were designed.
 The thesis was supervised by Karolina Kublickiene.